Segs/Segs/docs/CONTRIBUTING.md

 :+1::tada: Thank you for contributing to the SEGS Project! :tada::+1:

+### Regarding the leaked source code:
+* Please be aware that SEGS is a [Clean Room](https://en.wikipedia.org/wiki/Clean_room_design) environment.
+* We cannot keep our project at it's current legal status if we were to use leaked source code directly.

+In short, everything made for SEGS is original and entirely independent from the leaked code.

 The following is a set of guidelines for contributing to SEGS.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents